XinyueZ/isochrone-isodistance/README.md

 isochrone = approximately equal time (minute) to target.

 isodistance = approximately equal distance (meter) to target.

+# Support

+- JVM code, for Kotlin ,Java etc.
+- Android is first support.
+- Server-side is supported, however, the gradle should be adjusted for special development environment at backend-developer.

+# Feature

+- **Input:** lat-lng, travel mode, time in minutes. **Output:** list of locations based on approximately equal time.
+- **Input:** address in text, travel model, distance in meters. **Output:** list of locations based on approximately equal distance.

 # Status of project